terraform-community-modules/tf_aws_asg_elb/README.md

    time out.
 Defaults to 300.
 - `health_check_type` - The health check type.
 Options are `ELB` and `EC2`.
 It defaults to `ELB` in this module.
-- `load_balancer_name` - The name of the ELB to associate with the ASG, for settings it's backend instances.
+- `load_balancer_names` - The name(s) of the ELB(s) to associate with the ASG,
+   for settings it's backend instances.
 Ideally this is a reference to an ELB you're making in the same template as this ASG.
-- `subnet_az1` - The VPC subnet ID for AZ1
+Can be a CSV of ELB names if more than one is desired.
+- `availability_zones` - CSV of availability zones (AZs) for the ASG. *ex. "us-east-1a,us-east-1c"*
-- `subnet_az2` - The VPC subnet ID for AZ2
+- `vpc_zone_subnets` - CSV of VPC subnets to associate with ASG.
+There should be one subnet for each of the `availability_zones.` *ex. "subnet-d2gd22,subnet-2kjn8qq"*

 Outputs
 -------